 You can configure your company details at any point, but doing this first will make it easier to use DEAR going forward.

-These include shipping, billing and business addresses.
 You can select a default address for each of the address types.
-Your billing address will be included in your invoices.
+The default business address and the default shipping address is shown on documents.
 If more than one address is selected as default, the first default address in the list will be used.

 Contact types can be business, shipping, billing, sale and employee.
-You can select a default contact for each type.
+You can select the default contact for each type.

 - Billing contacts appear on quotes and invoices.
 At least one billing contact is required to send email invoices to customers.

-- Sales contacts appear in the dropdown list of sales representatives when creating a sale.
+- Sales contacts appear in the list of sales representatives when creating a sales record.

 DEAR to DEAR Networking